How to Become Bilingual When You Can’t Even Remember What You Had for Breakfast

 By using the language at regular intervals throughout your day, even if only for a single sentence, you’ll get everything you’re studying to stick in your mind better.

-Doing a 70-day language learning warmup, using music as a memory aid, setting concrete goals you know you can meet and regularly using new words in context with four-line dialogues and one-sentence summaries will take a huge burden off your memory and let you pick up a new language even if everything that happened more than five minutes ago is mostly just a vague blur in your mind.
+Learning the 100 most common words, using music as a memory aid, setting concrete goals you know you can meet and regularly using new words in context with four-line dialogues and one-sentence summaries will take a huge burden off your memory and let you pick up a new language!

-The whole point of language is to make it possible for people to express anything they could ever want to express, so that gives you an idea of just how much stuff there is to memorize.
+The whole point of language is to make it possible for people to express anything they could ever want to express.

 Make these tricks part of your language learning routine, though, and you’ll remember everything except why you ever doubted your ability to become bilingual!